B0neShAd0w/Hacktoria/Community Challenges/TheArmyOfThe13CyberMonkeys.md

 ![Screenshot 2022-12-20 154648](https://user-images.githubusercontent.com/117080369/208707933-ae3dcc19-942a-41e0-a184-4289483b07d4.png)

-Paste them into what3words to get the final answer.
+Paste them into what3words to get the challenge answer.

 ![Screenshot 2022-12-20 155905](https://user-images.githubusercontent.com/117080369/208710630-ed0a5fbc-6ff6-47b5-8533-059c06c4824e.png)

 Now we have the final answer it is time to work our way back to the start.

-At this point a create a text file with a story containing the answers:
+At this point I create a text file with a story containing the answers (cryptic):
 ```
 Meet me at the nearest Photo Sphere to avoid detection, I fear we are being closely monitored...
 Make sure you are not followed; this mission is too important to fail!